Weekend Getaways

 Be sure to visit its garden-like cloister, where a gaggle of white geese make their home.
 Next door is the fascinating Barcelona History Museum, with underground walkways that traverse the excavated remains of the ancient Roman city of Barcino.

 Once you’re ready to take on more of the city after lunch, head to the neighboring El Born district and the Picasso Museum, a marvelous collection of the Spanish master’s works housed inside five interconnected centuries-old palaces.
-If you have the stamina, Moco Barcelona, a new museum filled with edgy street art, is just a couple doors down.
+If you have the stamina, Moco Barcelona, a museum filled with street art, is just a couple doors down.

 Sunday: Travel from Sea to Mountain